-With recommendation of their department chairperson, and approval of the Dean, engineering students are permitted to earn course credit at other schools.
+With recommendation of their Department Chair, and approval of the Dean, engineering students are permitted to earn course credit at other schools.
 In order to initiate a request to do this, the student must obtain and complete a Course Elsewhere Form, available in the Office of the Dean of Engineering.
-A complete description of the substitute course content in the form of a copy of the other institution 's official course catalog must be attached to this form.
+A complete description of the substitute course content in the form of a copy of the other institution's official course catalog or a copy of the other institution's web description must be attached to this form.
 The student should allow 7-10 days for final action to be taken on the request.
 After that time, the student making the request should contact the Dean's Office to determine the outcome.

-Students who have completed approved courses elsewhere must request that institution to forward a transcript to the Office of the Dean of Engineering.
+Students who have completed approved courses elsewhere must request that institution to forward a transcript to their Department Chair.
 NOTE: only courses in which a grade of "C" (or the equivalent) or better is received will be transferred for credit.
 Grades of courses taken elsewhere are not included in the calculation of the Grade Point Average (GPA) or Technical Grade Point Average (TGPA) at Villanova University.

 College-level work done prior to high school graduation may be awarded transfer credits upon receipt of evidence that the course was/is taken beyond the minimum requirements for high school graduation, according to the curriculum requirements of the school.
-In addition, all other University admission requirements must be fulfilled.
+In addition, all other University requirements must be fulfilled.